 Pickpocketing was once a serious problem in this city, but it has been on a decline during the past couple of years.
-Still, the most risky locations where you may encounter petty theft are crowded places such as markets, public transport and bus and train stations.
+Still, the riskiest locations where you may encounter petty theft are crowded places such as markets, public transport and bus, and train stations.

 NATURAL DISASTERS RISK : LOW

 Cape Town may become a victim of occasional tsunamis coming from the Indian Ocean.
-Another danger are floods.
+Another danger is flooding.
 One of the bigger floods in South Africa occurred in 2011 killing 91 people.

 MUGGING RISK : MEDIUM